you-zhou/notes/dev.md

 -- Which is required for the Django tests

--- Grant privileges to the user to access database GRANT ALL PRIVILEGES ON DATABASE example
+-- Grant privileges to the user to access database GRANT ALL PRIVILEGES ON DATABASE bitsroom
 TO example_user;
 ```